funvill/funvill.github.io/_posts/2011-09-24-vancouver-mini-make-faire-2011-timelaps.md

 comments: true
 categories: [Media, Vancouver]
 ---
-I took a time laps of the Vancouver Mini Maker Faire 2011 but forgot all about it after as I started on the next project. Â That is until today.
+I took a time laps of the Vancouver Mini Maker Faire 2011 but forgot all about it after as I started on the next project.
+That is until today.

 <iframe src="http://www.youtube.com/embed/BWIgK3S4jLY" frameborder="0" width="560" height="315"></iframe>